Treatment options for women with a new diagnosis

 • When do you want this information?

-• How do you want to make your decisions?
+• How do you want to make decisions?

-• Do you like to take some time to absorb information before deciding?
+• Do you prefer to take some time to take the information in before deciding?

 • Do you need to talk it through with anyone before deciding?